 Lakeisha is committed to the field of career development and in 2011, she was elected as president of the Maryland Career Development Association.
 In 2017 she was elected Trustee-at-Large for the National Career Development Association (NCDA) and formally served as the Trustee for Higher Education Career Counselors & Educators.
 She served as President of NCDA from 2022-2023 and traveled to Canada, Italy, Egypt, and Taiwan during her tenure to inspire career professionals around the world.

 Of most importance is Lakeisha’s client-centered approach to career coaching.
 Hearing success stories continues to be the favorite part of her job as a Higher Education Administrator, Educator and Career Coach!

 Jim Peacock is the Principal at Peak-Careers Consulting and writes a weekly email for career practitioners.
 Peak-Careers offers discussion-based online seminars for career practitioners focused on meeting continuing education needs for CCSP, GCDF and BCC certified professionals as well as workshops for career practitioners and individual career coaching.

-He is the author of A Field Guide for Career Practitioners: Helping Your Clients Create Their Next Move and The Adventure of Finding Me in New Zealand.
-He is also the recipient of the 2020 Kenneth C. Hoyt Award from the National Career Development Association and the Mid-Atlantic Career Counseling Association’s Professional Contribution’s Award in 2020.
+He is the author of A Field Guide for Career Practitioners: Helping Your Clients Create Their Next Move and the recipient of the 2020 Kenneth C. Hoyt Award from National Career Development Association.

 Sign up to receive my TOP 10 TIPS WHEN WORKING WITH AN UNDECIDED PERSON.
 You will also receive the career practitioner’s weekly email on a variety of career topics, industry news, interesting events, and more.
 (Sign up)